FREQUENTLY ASKED QUESTIONS

 Q: Can I transfer my registration to another person?

-A: For a small fee, we do allow you to transfer your registration to another person up until the time that online registration closes (the Wednesday before an event).
-You can read more about on our Cancellations page.
+A: For a fee, we do allow you to transfer your registration to another person within your same age group.
+Please see our Cancellations page for details.

 Q: What if I am injured and can’t run?

 A: We do not offer refunds for any reason.
 However, we do understand that injuries happen.
-Our flexible cancellation policy allows you to defer your registration to a future event or transfer your registration to someone else.
-You can read all of the details on our Cancellations page.
+Our flexible cancellation policy allows you to defer your registration to a future event or transfer your registration to another participant.
+Please see our Cancellations page for details.

 Q: How much does it cost to register for Goliathon?

 A: Registration costs vary based on when you register.
 There is a different fee structure for Kids (ages 10-14) and Adults (ages 15+).
-Refer to the pricing schedules on our Event Details page.
+Please see our Event Details page for details.
+The prices listed here are the total costs, inclusive of registration, insurance, and processing.
+There are no hidden fees!

 Q: Are the prices per individual or per team?